 Skill stream |

 | Regional || 23,000 |

 Program size and composition

-The size and composition of the Migration Program is set each year through the Australian Government’s Budget process.
-It is informed following broad public consultations with stakeholders, including business and community groups from all states and territories.
+The size and composition of the Migration program is set each year through the Australian Government’s Budget process.
+It is informed following broad public consultations with state and territory governments, business and community groups and the wider public.
 Community views, economic and labour force forecasts, international research, net overseas migration and economic and fiscal modelling are all taken into account when planning the program.